ryancole/ryancole.github.com/_posts/2013-02-19-secure-ring-http-api-with-middleware.md

 ## Requiring an access token

 A Ring middleware function is simply a function that *returns* a handler function.
 Your main Ring routes are provided as a parameter to each middleware function.
 So, you have the option to halt the flow of the request in each middleware, and return an error code, or to allow the flow to continue by calling the given handler.
-Lets take a look at a middleware function that checks for an access token inside of an HTTP header.
+Let's take a look at a middleware function that checks for an access token inside of an HTTP header.

 {% highlight clojure %}
 (defn wrap-require-token [handler]